How will I be taught?

 What do I need to join the course

 Everyone with a basic knowledge of keyboard skills and mouse skills is welcome to join this course.

 You will ideally have access to a computer in order to practise the skills you have learned during class time between sessions.

-This course follows-on from 'Computing - Bronze - The Basics' which covers keyboard and mouse skills.
+This course follows the 'Computing - Bronze - The Basics' course, which covers keyboard and mouse skills.